Get Psyched: four flash talks featuring the latest psychological research

 Vice President: Stephanie Gomez

-Speaker Coordinator Chair: El Muratoglu
+Speaker Coordinator: El Muratoglu

 Communications Chair: Sophie Weissman

-Diversity and Inclusion Chair: Aarushi Sureka
+DEI Chair: Aarushi Sureka

 Newsletter Chair: Claire Papandrea